opotowsky/dissertation/document/outline.rst

    - Scikit Learn (incl hyperparam optimization)
    - Max Likelihood Calcs
 - Performance Evaluation
-   - Error metrics choices (move discussion of Ch 2 metrics choices to here)
+   - Prediction Error WRT Random Injected Error
       - Rxtr type discussion.
-Acc, BalAcc, Conf Matrix.
-ROC TBD.
+BalAcc, Conf Matrices
-      - Regression: metrics choices informed by results (distribution of absolute error), but chronologically makes sense here.
-Include mean/median absolute and relative errors
+      - Regression cases
+      - Show learning curves to discuss generalization of traditional ML methods versus MLL
+      - Preds wrt reactor type, versus preds from already known rxtr type
+      - Would a full likelihood calc w predictions be a good addition to the story or a distraction?
+(I think the latter)
    - SFCOMPO
       - details (spread of params) of the testing set
       - 2 treatments of missing values
-   - Maybe: Diagnostic Curves
-   - Discussion of features distributions here? or above? or below in alg performance discussion?
-- Results
-   - Prediction Error WRT Random Injected Error
-      - Discuss alg performance, and different conclusions from different error metrics
-      - Look at regression performance wrt rxtr type, and compare with results where rxtr type is already known
-      - MAPE wrt true Y
-      - Maybe: show learning curves to discuss generalizability of traditional ML methods versus MLL
-      - Would a full likelihood calc w predictions be a good addition to the story or a distraction?
-(I think the latter)
-   - SFCOMPO Results
       - MLL does better with null (0) values, Scikit does better with imputed null values.
       - Rxtr type prediction is quite poor: investigate?
       - Is there any utility in discussing a few cases in detail?